Cumulocity-IoT/cumulocity-xdk-agent/README.md

 1. Delete entries MQTTUSER und MQTTPASSWORD from the file `config.txt` stored on the SD card
 2. Delete XDK from Cumulocity Tenant.
 Navigate to the device in the Cockpit and delete device
 3. Restart XDK and register XDKs again as before

+## Operate XDK
+This section contains all information that is relevant once the XDK is registered in Cumulocity

 ### Execute operations on device
 The XDK can receive operations and messages initiated in your C8Y tenant.
 Operations to the XDK can either be issued by using: